As we begin this sermon, I want to turn once again to I Corinthians 4, where the apostle Paul wrote:

 You can compare this parable here with the one in Matthew 24:45-51, and just parallel those two.
 Both of these parables apply to everybody, because everyone of us is a steward of what we have received.
 What God wants of a steward is succinctly encapsulated in this instruction for us at the end time.

-Now how ready?
-What illustrations does He give?
-"With loins girded."
-That means, "Ready for action!"
-"Urgent!"
 "Lights burning."
 Do you know what that means?
 It means essentially the same thing, except the illustration takes one inside the house, as it were.
-Now what happens when the sun goes down?
+What happens when the sun goes down?
 You turn on the lights.

-What He is implying here, when it is linked together with "loins girded," is that darkness doesn't stop you from working.
-Instead, when the darkness comes, you turn the lights on, and you keep right on working."
+What He is implying here, when it is linked together with "loins girded," is that darkness does not stop you from working.
+Instead, when the darkness comes, you turn the lights on, and you keep right on working.
 So He says, "Be ready for action, and be working right up until the time you go to bed."
 He is implying that being ready for His return is an all-day, all-time operation.
 And so we are to live with one ear, as it were, cocked to the times that we live in.

 We need to ask ourselves, "Will His coming be like a thief in the night, catching us unprepared?"
-And so the second thing He mentions is that He will find those faithful servants occupied with the business that he left for them to do, ...or He will find them taking advantage of what they think is a delay, and therefore wasting time, spoiling their opportunities, showing themselves to be no better than the worldly.
+And so the second thing He mentions is that He will find those faithful servants occupied with the business that He left for them to do, or He will find them taking advantage of what they think is a delay, and therefore wasting time, spoiling their opportunities, showing themselves to be no better than the worldly.
 And thus He divides His servants into two categories: 1) those He finds awake, and 2) those He finds asleep.
 Those who are asleep are unprepared.
 Those engaged in faithful service are shown to be ready for His return.

 I could go on with this, and maybe I will in another sermon, but let me just succinctly close this off by saying it this way: What is it that God is concerned about?
 It comes down to simple statements.
 He is concerned about whether we believe Him, because if we really believe Him, we will do what He says.
-He is concerned about how we manage what we have received, because how we manage what we have received, both in terms of spiritual things like doctrine and gifts and functions within His body, and also includes the unrighteous mammon as well, and all of these things will be used by those who are faithful stewards to the building of character for His kingdom.
+He is concerned about how we manage what we have received, because how we manage what we have received, both in terms of spiritual things like doctrine and gifts and functions within His body, and also includes the unrighteous mammon as well, and all of these things will be used by those who are faithful stewards to the building of character for His Kingdom.